-My name is Marly Ramstad.
+My name is Marly.
 I am 32 years old.
-I was diagnosed with multiple sclerosis January of 2015.
+I have been living with MS since 2014.
+I was diagnosed in January of 2015.
 At the time I was living and working in Austin, Texas.
 I am originally from Minneapolis, so it was kind of a total cultural and weather shift.

 At the time, I was not taking very good care of myself.
 I was mentally and emotionally pretty stressed out; pretty strung out.
 I was really trying to be somebody that I thought I was supposed to be.
 I had a lot of really intense feelings about myself, negative feelings about myself, tough criticisms, some pretty deep-seeded self-doubt and hatred that was seeping into my relationship, my work and really mostly I was able to stuff it and be positive and fabulous on the outside, but really I was struggling with some pretty serious self-doubt, fear, and things like that.